SiddhantRawat01/Drug-Authentication-using-Blockchain/README.md

 ## Troubleshooting
 - 🚨 Migration Errors: Verify .env variables and network configuration
-- 🔗 Connection Issues: Ensure consistent network in MetaMask and .env
+- 🔗 Connection Issues: Ensure consistent network in MetaMask and .env ( in case of time out issue or any network issue try to redeploy the contract )
 - 💸 Deployment Failures: Check Sepolia ETH balance on [Sepolia Faucet](https://sepoliafaucet.com/)